andreals/my-restaurant/README.md

 ## Docker

 My Restaurant is very easy to install and run in a Docker container.
-To do so, follow the steps below to succeed:
+For this, follow the steps below:

 To build the container:
 ```sh